 - Latest Travel Information inc. Road Closures

-The new engineering building opened on Monday of this week and staff and students have started moving in.
+The new engineering building opened on Monday 26 January and staff and students have started moving in.
 The state-of-the-art building for the Engineering Department is providing additional areas for future growth and new specialisms such as Nuclear, Energy and Chemical Engineering.
 Work is ongoing on the phased completion of the external areas, which you will see being finished over the next few weeks.
 Once that is complete, the parking on the perimeter road outside the site will be reinstated as staff parking, providing 59 additional spaces.
 Farrer and Gillow Avenue car parks will return to being visitor parking.

 The path running between Bowland Avenue and the Great Hall is now closed.
 To view a map of the alternative routes available as well as more information regarding the project, please see the project webpage.
 If you have any queries regarding the project, please contact the Facilities Helpdesk on 01524 593333.